Archive

 Peak memory transfer rate is best SPECint performance predictor

-The idea that cpu clock rate is the main driver of system performance on the SPEC cpu benchmark is probably well entrenched in developers’ psyche.
+The idea that cpu clock rate is the main driver of system performance on the SPEC2006 cpu benchmark is probably well entrenched in developers’ psyche.
 Common knowledge, or folklore, is slow to change.
 The apparently relentless increase in cpu clock rate, a side-effect of Moore’s law, stopped over 10 years ago, but many developers still behave as-if it is still happening today.

 The plot below shows the SPEC cpu integer performance of 4,332 systems running at various clock rates; the colors denote the different peak memory transfer rates of the memory chips in these systems (code and data).